top of page

 A Path to True Sustainability

-1. Decentralized Systems:
+1. Decentralised Systems:

 • Ward-level composting and material recovery facilities (MRFs) to process 80% of waste locally.